vamsi-bhavani/vb-aws-course/23. AWS Systems Manager and Secret Manager/README.md

 ----
 ### What is Parameter Store?

-- **Parameter Store** is a secure AWS service that provides hierarchical storage for configuration data and secrets management.
+- Parameter Store is an AWS Systems Manager service that provides secure, hierarchical storage for configuration data and sensitive values.
-- It allows you to store and manage configuration data such as database strings, passwords, API keys, and other sensitive information.
+- It allows you to store and manage data such as database connection strings, application configurations, API keys, and passwords.
+- Parameters can also be encrypted using AWS KMS for enhanced security.

 ### Creating the Parameter Store